applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

 +++
-title = "Creating an extension project" description = "Explains how to setup a SciJava plugin project to extend ACAQ5" weight = 20 type="page" creatordisplayname = "Ruman Gerst"
+title = "Creating an extension project" description = "Explains how to setup a SciJava plugin project to extend JIPipe" weight = 20 type="page" creatordisplayname = "Ruman Gerst"